15 Best WordPress Table Plugins Tested & Compared for 2026

 Key Features

-• 12+ visual elements for flexible data presentation
+• 12 visual elements for flexible data presentation

 • Front-end editing with live preview

-• Chart creation through Ninja Charts integration
+• Chart creation through the separate Ninja Charts plugin

 What We Like Most